4th Infantry Division (India)

-The 4th Indian Infantry Division, also known as the Red Eagle Division, is an infantry division of the Indian Army.
+The 4th Infantry Division, also known as the Red Eagle Division, is an infantry division of the Indian Army.
 This division of the British Indian Army was formed in Egypt in 1939 during the Second World War.
 During the Second World War, it took part in campaigns in East Africa (Eritrea and Sudan), Syria, North Africa and Italy.
 Post independence, the division is part of the I Corps and headquartered at Prayagraj.

 History

 North Africa

 During the war, the 4th Indian Division was in the vanguard of nine campaigns in the Mediterranean theatre.
 Major-General The Hon.
 P. Gerald Scarlett appears to have been the division's first commander, from October 1939 to January 1940.
 The British 14th Infantry Brigade was attached to the division from 1 June to 20 July 1940; the British 16th Infantry Brigade was attached from 9 September 1940 to 14 December 1940.
 In the first of Archibald Wavell's operations in Egypt, as part of the Western Desert Force, it took part in Operation Compass in December 1940.
 The division was involved in the battles of that campaign in the camps around Sidi Barrani.
 Along with the 7th Royal Tank Regiment, the 11th Indian Infantry Brigade of the 4th Indian Infantry Division destroyed the Italian Maletti Group at the Nibiewa Camp.